Castella (Kasutera カステラ) catches my attention when I realize that it is a cake made with bread flour.

 Problem #6 The surface color is too light

-If you want to get the immaculate, caramelized dark crust like those crafted by the professional bakers, increase the top temperature of the oven in the last five to ten minutes to darken it quickly.
+If you want to get the immaculate, caramelized dark crust like those crafted by professionals at the Japanese bakery, increase the top temperature of the oven in the last five to ten minutes to darken it quickly.
 The color changes quite fast, so you need to keep an eye on it regularly.

-I have mentioned everything that I can tell you about my journey to make the castella.
+I have mentioned everything I can tell you about my journey to make the castella.

 Now it is your turn to bake.